ottogiron/ironman-osx-automation-template/README.md

 ironman generate dev-osx-automation <directory-name> --set moduleName=hello
 ```

-Follow the instructions on how to build and run the example on the module README, then make your own modifications.
+Follow the instructions on how to build and run the example check the generated module README, then make your own modifications.